winstonford/docker-beaglebone-resinio-lightsout/README.md

 # Lights Out

-A simple Resin.io app that turns off the led lights on a beaglebone black running resin os and docker.
+A simple Resin.io app that turns off the led lights on a beaglebone black running Resin os and Docker.

 ## What